Edward L. Ryerson Conservation Area: Historic district

 On February 29, 1996, 471 acre of the forest preserve was recognized by the National Park Service as the Edward L. Ryerson Area Historic District, a listing on the National Register of Historic Places.
 These lands only include the land owned by Ryerson by 1945 and exclude land purchased from the Hess family.
 There are ten buildings, one site, one structure, and three objects on the property contributing to its historic fabric.
-These buildings include most of the farmstead, the country house, and four of the five remaining cabins (Albright's excluded).
+These buildings include most of the farmstead and the country house.
+The Borland and Millard cabins, used for education programs for decades, were sold and removed in 2022 to be replaced by a newly constructed education center.
+All remaining cabins, including the Ryerson 1928 cabin which had fallen into disrepair, were demolished by 2022 due to the comparative cost of making them ADA compliant.
+The family who operated the educational farm retired by 2024 and the farmhouse was subsequently demolished due to noncompliance with ADA.